All you ever wanted to know about 301 redirects & content transfers

 It would be a shame for all that fantastic content and your time (not to mention great domain authority) to go to waste.
 That’s where the content transfer comes in, a crucial first step in your journey towards success with Real Estate Webmasters.

-When REW transfers your website content, we make sure to move all your on-page content (formatted as close to the original as we can), as well as any meta information, photos and videos.
-We’ll also be sure to implement 301 redirects from your main domain (if you're changing your root domain's URL) as well individual pages to your new website’s home (if you're keeping the same root domain, but the individual page URLs are different).
+When REW transfers your website content, we make sure to move all your on-page content (formatted as closely to the original as we can), as well as any meta information, photos, and videos.

 Why is it so important to transfer my content?